SreevalliManda/Enterprise-AI/GenAI/Basics.md

-# 🧠 [Grow] Understanding Deep Learning, Neural Networks & LLM Architecture
+# Understanding Deep Learning, Neural Networks & LLM Architecture

 ## Overview

-To understand how **LLMs** work, it's important to first grasp **neural networks** and **deep learning**, which in turn require a solid foundation in **machine learning**.
+To deeply understand how LLMs work, you need to first understand neural networks and deep learning.
+And to grasp deep learning, you need a solid foundation in machine learning.

-> While deep knowledge isn’t required for most AI roles, it’s essential for modifying model architectures or building models from scratch.
-Most companies today leverage prebuilt models, so strong **application-level knowledge** is often sufficient.
+While this deep knowledge isn't necessary and is often overkill for most AI roles, it becomes essential if you're working on modifying model architectures or building models from scratch.
+That said, very few companies develop models from scratch today—a lot can be achieved with strong application-level knowledge, which is the core focus of this course.

-Think of it like understanding how the web works vs. using the web to build online businesses.
-AI is now reaching a similar level of pervasiveness.
+Think of it like understanding how the web works and coding websites versus using those websites to build online businesses.
+AI is reaching that level of pervasiveness today.

+If at any point you want to dive deep into this field, there’s a long learning roadmap with our favorite recommendations below (Takes 80-100 hours or more!).
+However, if your goal is practical, application-level knowledge, a shorter roadmap (last section) can still give you enough understanding to work with LLMs effectively.

 ---